GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/01.501-510/01.Out-From-the-Campfire's-Red-Glowing/docs.md

 Keeping our heads cool and steady'
 All is lost, sleeping on guard.

-Refrain:
-Yes, sleeping on guard,
-Sleeping on guard,
-No! surely not one of our number
-Must be found sleeping on guard.

 3.
 Our aim is vigilance ever,
 We can allow no defeat;